 The world of superfast broadband seems to be turning from famine to feast.
-Mobile and broadband offers are a-plenty and the days of struggling to find a signal or waiting hours for a download to complete finally look as if they are coming to an end.
-With this, a new battle is starting to gather pace, Superfast broadband or 4G.
+Mobile and broadband offers are a plenty and the days of struggling to find a signal or waiting hours for a download to complete finally look as if they are coming to an end.
+With this, a new battle is starting to gather pace – Superfast broadband advanced 4G LTE or upcoming 5G.

 So faced with the option, the question is, which one will users end up opting for or is the ideal option a mixture of both?
 Well, a recent poll by Broadband Genie in the UK suggests that while a small percentage of users will just stay as they are, there is a 50-50 split between those users who wish to just have 4G and those who plan on taking advantage of both.
 Another USA based study that looked at broadband trends and usage patterns also shows the underlying growth engines behind the ever-increasing bandwidth demand.